rdfostrich/article-swj2020-cobra/content/abstract.md

 together with accompanying ingestion and querying algorithms.
 <!-- Findings     -->
-Experimental results from our implementation show that the ingestion time scales significantly better.
+Experimental results from our implementation show that the ingestion time is significantly reduced.
 As an additional benefit,
 this change also leads to lower total storage size and improved query execution performance for most cases.
 <!-- Conclusion   -->